-Norway in less than 3 days
+Norway in Less Than 3 Days

-Norway in 3-5 days
+Norway in 3-5 Days

 If you have more than just a weekend, Bergen and Sognefjord are the perfect addition to get a sense of life outside the city.
-While Bergen itself is quite tiny, the surrounding fjordlands are vast with endless opportunities for fun.
-We suggest spending the better part of one day touring the historic old wharf and riding up the Mount Fløyen funicular.
-However, once outside the city, it is best to have at least two full days for your endeavors as most hiking, biking, or boating excursions will take at least a half day.
+While Bergen itself is quite tiny, the surrounding fjord lands are vast, with endless opportunities for fun.
+We suggest spending the better part of one day touring the historic old Bryggen wharf and riding up the Mount Fløyen funicular.
+However, once outside the city, it is best to have at least two full days for your endeavors, as most hiking, biking, or boating excursions will take at least a half day.

-Norway in 5-7 days
+Norway in 5-7 Days

-With around a week, the options for venturing further out expand dramatically.
-Welcome on any itinerary, Alesund and its environs have a surprising number of activities and options to take advantage of.
-We recommend spending a full day taking in the art nouveau scene, local museums, and Alesund Aquarium.
-From there it is a shame to not spend at least a day exploring the fairytale-like Geirangerfjord, with all its snow capped mountains and streaming waterfalls.
-And if you have an extra day or two, day trips to nearby Jostedalsbreen & Jotunheimen National Parks are well worth the time and effort.
-The former is home to the largest glacier in continental Europe while the later hosts the famous Besseggen ridge walk.
+With around a week, the options for venturing farther out expand dramatically.
+Welcome on any itinerary, Ålesund and its environs have a surprising number of activities and options to take advantage of.
+It's recommended to spend a full day taking in the Art Nouveau scene, local museums, and Ålesund Aquarium.
+From there, it is a shame not to spend at least a day exploring the fairytale-like Geirangerfjord, with all its snowcapped mountains and streaming waterfalls.
+And if you have an extra day or two, trips to nearby Jostedalsbreen and Jotunheimen national parks are well worth the time and effort.
+The former is home to the largest glacier in continental Europe, while the latter hosts the famous Besseggen Ridge walk.

-Norway in 8-10
+Norway in 8-10 Days

-Longer trips to Norway
+Longer Trips to Norway

-For the lucky few of us that have more than ten days, we suggest heading to some of the more remote Norwegian frontiers.
+For the lucky few of us that have more than 10 days, we suggest heading to some of the more remote Norwegian frontiers.
 Getting to and from the Lofoten Islands can easily take nearly an entire day each way.
 But with activities ranging from hiking to skiing and surfing and colorful fishing villages at every turn, you may want to move in permanently.
 Make sure you have at least three days to take in everything this unique archipelago has to offer.

 Conclusion: How long should you spend in Norway?